Bwc9876/WCPCI/README.md

 1. `nix develop`
 2. `just setup`
 3. Fill `.dev.env` file with the correct values for your setup
-4. `just dev`

-This will start mprocs with two commands running:

-- `pnpm watch`: Will watch for changes in the frontend and rebuild the frontend on changes
-- `cargo run`: Will start the backend server
+Now run `just-dev` to build the frontend and start the backend.

+If you need to auto-rebuild the frontend on changes too, run `just dev-watch`.

-Once run connect to `http://localhost:8000` to see the frontend
+Once either are run, connect to `http://localhost:8000` to see the frontend

 ## Production Setup